1993 Zhili toy factory fire

-The 1993 Shenzhen Zhili toy factory fire was a major industrial disaster that occurred on 19 November 1993, at the Zhili Handicraft Factory (致麗工藝製品廠) in Kuichong Town, Longgang District, Shenzhen, China.
+On 19 November 1993, a major fire occurred at the Zhili Handicraft Factory (致麗工藝製品廠) in Kuichong Town, Longgang District, Shenzhen, China.
 The fire resulted in 87 deaths and 51 injuries, making it the deadliest fire in Shenzhen's history.
 The disaster shocked both Hong Kong and mainland China.
 In the years following the disaster, labor groups launched cross-border efforts to demand compensation for the victims and their families.
 In response, Chinese authorities issued stricter nationwide mandates to improve fire safety standards, particularly in foreign-owned factories, and to strengthen worker safety training.
 The fire also played a significant role in accelerating the drafting and passage of the Labour Law of the People's Republic of China, which went into effect less than two years after the fire on 1 January 1995.

 Background

 The Zhili Handicraft Factory was owned by a Shenzhen company (深圳葵涌鎮經濟發展公司).
 Lo Chiu-chuen (勞釗泉) (Note: He was widely reported as the owner of the factory.) was the owner of a Hong Kong toy company (香港致高實業有限公司), which signed a processing contract with the factory.
 The factory was jointly operated by the two companies.
 The Shenzhen side appointed Huang Guoguang (黃國光) as the factory director, while the Hong Kong side appointed Leung (梁建國) as the manager.
 Which side held more responsibility over the fire was disputed.
 (Note: In court, factory director Huang Guoguang stated that all matters within the factory, including the installation of fire prevention equipment, required Lau Chiu-chuen's personal approval.
 However, the contract explicitly assigned fire safety responsibilities to the factory director.)

 The construction of the Zhili Handicraft Factory was completed in May 1988, and it started operation in 1989.
 It employed over 400 workers, mostly young female migrant laborers from rural areas.

 The factory building was housed in a three-story reinforced concrete building with a total floor area of 2,166 square meters.
 The production, warehousing, and packaging operations were spread across the floors.
 The first floor housed a cutting workshop and warehouse, the second floor was used for hand-sewing and packaging, and the third floor contained the machine-sewing workshop.